Published: December 15, 2020 • Last updated: March 16, 2021 at 9:31 am

-- May only be available for high-ratio purchases.
-This mean you may not have a down payment greater than 20%.
+- May only be available for high-ratio purchases; not those with 20% or more down payment.

 - May not be available for refinances or renewals.

-- May only be good for owner-occupied homes.
-This would not apply to rentals or investment properties.
+- May only be good for owner-occupied homes, not rentals or investment properties.

 - May be restricted to a specific amortization period.
-For example, a maximum of 25 years.
+For example, a max of 25 years, or not less than 20 years.

-- May charge a mortgage insurance premium, even with a 20% or more down payment.
+- May charge a mortgage insurance premium, even with a 20% down payment.

 - May not offer a portability feature.